-When the program sponsor submits an application to Nassau County OHCD, the staff reviews the request to determine its feasibility.
-Feasibility will be determined in accordance with the HOME regulations and Nassau County OHCD's review and ranking criteria and policies.
-Upon receipt of a complete application, the Nassau County OHCD staff will notify the sponsor of the time and date when its proposal will be presented to the Grants Committee.
+When a Funding Application is received by the Nassau County OCD, the staff reviews the request to determine its feasibility.
+Feasibility will be determined in accordance with the HOME regulations and Nassau County OCD's review and ranking criteria and policies.
+Upon receipt of a complete application, the Nassau County OCD staff will notify the sponsor of the time and date when its proposal will be presented to the Grants Committee.
+The Review Committee will meet on an as needed basis to review pending applications.

-NC OHCD staff will bring all complete applications to its Grants Committee for consideration.
-Upon approval by the NC OHCD, a Conditional Commitment Letter will be sent to the sponsor.
+NC OCD staff will bring all complete applications to its Grants Committee for consideration.
+Upon approval by the NC OCD, a Conditional Commitment Letter will be sent to the applicant.
 The Conditional Commitment Letter details the terms and conditions of the proposed project as approved by the Committee.
 The primary condition of this approval will be the COMMITMENT of all other funding sources.
 A secondary condition is a satisfactory environmental review.
 Nassau County may not issue a final commitment of funds, and a project may not begin, until the environmental review has been completed and a release of funds (if necessary) has been issued by HUD.

-Once all other funding has been secured, and other conditions listed in the Conditional Commitment letter have been satisfied, approval commitment letter will be issued.
+Once all other funding has been secured, and other conditions listed in the Conditional Commitment letter have been satisfied, an approval commitment letter will be issued.
 Upon receipt of a signed HOME Funding Agreement and other required documents, the Agreement will be routed for final County approval and execution.
-A closing can then take place when all legal documents between the sponsor and Nassau County OHCD will be executed.
-The legal documents that pertain to HOME projects include some or all of the following: HOME Funding Agreement, Mortgage, Promissory Note, and a Disclosure Statement.
+A closing can then take place when all legal documents between the sponsor and Nassau County OCD will be executed.
+The legal documents that pertain to HOME projects include some or all of the following: HOME Funding Agreement, Mortgage, Promissory Note, Restrictive Covenant, and a Disclosure Statement.
 Draft Copies of these documents are available upon request.